coderofsalvation/coderofsalvation.github.io/_posts/2014-09-20-why-you-should-use-coffeescript-on-node-red.md

 Well, to keep things simple on node-red.
 For more on nodejs javascript and coffeescript see [this excellent post](https://tech.dropbox.com/2012/09/dropbox-dives-into-coffeescript) from dropbox on how they use coffeescript.

+# Note

+> NOTE: the npm package was renamed to 'node-red-contrib-coffeescript' as of 2014-09-22

 # Getting it

 see the [node-red-coffeescript node here](https://www.npmjs.org/package/node-red-contrib-coffeescript)